Motonstron/pixijs-generator/README.md

 ### Developing your Game

 Now you've got your project all set up, you're good to start developing your game.
-I won't go in to how to develop games in pixi.js here, but you can find demo projects using this generator [here](http://linktodemos.com).
+I won't go in to how to develop games in pixi.js here, but you can find examples [here](http://pixijs.github.io/examples/).

 #### Running Your Game